Burrell Communications Group

-Burrell Communications Group L.L.C. is an American advertising agency whose assignments are among those tracked by The New York Times.
-Founded by chairman emeritus Thomas (Tom) J. Burrell, and headquartered in Chicago, IL, Burrell Communications is one of the largest multi-cultural marketing firms in the world.
+Burrell Communications Group L.L.C. is an American advertising agency founded by chairman emeritus Thomas (Tom) J. Burrell and headquartered in Chicago, IL.
+It is one of the largest multi-cultural marketing firms in the world.
+The company's assignments have been discussed by The New York Times.
 Some of the company's work is part of a collection in the Library of Congress.

 History

-Burrell Communications was founded in 1971, by Tom Burrell and then partner, Emmett McBain, and was originally named Burrell McBain.
-When McBain left in 1974, Burrell renamed the agency Burrell Communications Group.
+Burrell Communications was founded in 1971 by Tom Burrell and then-partner Emmett McBain, and was originally named Burrell McBain.
+When McBain left in 1974, Burrell renamed the agency to Burrell Communications Group.

-The company had been established to forge an authentic and respectful relationship with the African-American consumer, and to tap into how the black aesthetic could also appeal to the general market consumer.
-It was at this time that Burrell coined the phrase, "Black people are not dark-skinned white people."
+The company had been established to attempt to forge an authentic and respectful relationship with African-American consumers, and to utilise how the black aesthetic could also appeal to general market consumers.
+It was at this time that Burrell coined the phrase "Black people are not dark-skinned white people."
 Recognizing that there existed inherent cultural differences, and the fact that these differences drove patterns of consumption, became a driving force and inspiration for future ad campaigns at Burrell.
-They had established a leading shop for niche African American -focused communications, beginning with the Black Marlboro Man for Philip Morris.
-Their list of accounts quickly expanded to include marquee brands McDonald's and Coca-Cola.

-A Coke commercial entitled "Street Song" won Burrell its first Clio Award.
+They had established a leading shop for niche African American-focused communications, beginning with the Black Marlboro Man for Philip Morris.
+Their list of accounts quickly expanded to include the large brands McDonald's and Coca-Cola.
+A Coca-Cola commercial entitled "Street Song" won Burrell its first Clio Award.
 By 1979, Burrell topped $10 million in billing per annum, making it one of the most successful multi-cultural advertising shops in the United States.

 Other accounts they added included Martell Cognac and Stroh's accounts (1981–1983).
 Burrell's "Double Dutch" Commercial for McDonald's gained national attention and a Gold Award at the U.S. Television Commercials Festival.
-By 1996 agency billing climbed to $20 million.
-To better serve Coca Cola Burrell opened an office in Atlanta, GA.
+By 1996, agency billing climbed to $20 million.
+To better serve Coca-Cola, Burrell opened an office in Atlanta, GA.
 More work came from Procter and Gamble, Crest Toothpaste, Polaroid and Kraft Foods Stovetop Dressing.

 The agency was awarded the Grand Effie by the American Marketing Association for its work on "Who Wants," a spot created for the Partnership for a Drug Free America.
-Burrell garners new clients including Nynex, Mobil, Nabisco's A1 Steak Sauce, Maxwell House Coffee and Sears.
-Agency billing tops a record-breaking $128 million.
-Burrell acquires DFA Communications, a general market advertising and direct marketing agency based in New York, adding direct marketing expertise as well as a New York presence.
+Burrell gained new clients including Nynex, Mobil, Nabisco's A1 Steak Sauce, Maxwell House Coffee and Sears.
+Agency billing topped at $128 million.
+Burrell later acquired DFA Communications, a general market advertising and direct marketing agency based in New York, gaining direct marketing expertise as well as a New York presence.

 49% sold to fund expansion

-In 1999 they sold a 49% minority stake to French media giant Publicis Groupe in order to fund its expansion.
+In 1999, they sold a 49% minority stake to French media giant Publicis Groupe in order to fund its expansion.
 Burrell Communications was awarded projects by Toyota, Hewlett-Packard and General Mills.